gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Add-AIPScannerRepository.md

 # Add-AIPScannerRepository

 ## SYNOPSIS
+**Relevant for:** AIP classic client only, and deprecated.

 Adds a data repository to be scanned by the Azure Information Protection scanner.

-**Relevant for:** AIP classic client only

 ## SYNTAX